vipul2802/o365hq.com/content/blog/9 easy and smart ways to enhance your security with Microsoft 365 Business.md

 +++
-title = "9 Easy and Smart Ways to Enhance your Security with Microsoft 365 Business" description = "In the previous article, we  discussed the best practices that will enhance the cybersecurity of your Office 365 Business.
+title = "9 Easy and Smart Ways to Enhance your Security with Microsoft 365 Business" description = "In the previous article, we  discussed the best practices that will enhance the cybersecurity of your Microsoft 365 Business.
 This time, let’s discover what Microsoft 365 has to offer in terms of security.
 Let’s clarify a few things before we move on, as Office 365 and Microsoft 365 are often mixed up.
 Microsoft 365 is a bundle solution that comprises Office 365 Business Premium, Windows 10 Pro, and Enterprise Mobility + Security.
 Keep this in mind if you’d like to make sure your employees can collaborate effectively, stay mobile, and feel secure from cyber threats 24/7." date = 2019-01-10

 [taxonomies]